marijnh/Eloquent-JavaScript/06_object.md

 Such program pieces are modeled using ((object))s.
 Their interface consists of a specific set of ((method))s and properties.
 Properties that are part of the interface are called _public_.
-The others, that outside code should not be touching, are called _private_.
+The others, which outside code should not be touching, are called _private_.

 {{index "underscore character"}}

-Many languages provide a way to distinguish public and private properties, and will prevent outside code from accessing the private ones altogether.
+Many languages provide a way to distinguish public and private properties and will prevent outside code from accessing the private ones altogether.
 JavaScript, once again taking the minimalist approach, does not.
 Not yet, at least—there is work underway to add this to the language.